Vignette (literature)

-A vignette (/vɪn.ˈjɛt/, also /viːn.-/) is a French loanword expressing a short and descriptive piece of writing that captures a brief period in time.
+A vignette (/vɪnˈjɛt/, also /viːn-/) is a French loanword expressing a short and descriptive piece of writing that captures a brief period in time.
 Vignettes are more focused on vivid imagery and meaning rather than plot.
 Vignettes can be stand-alone, but they are more commonly part of a larger narrative, such as vignettes found in novels or collections of short stories.

 Etymology

 The word vignette means "little vine" in French, and was derived from Old French vigne, meaning "vineyard".
 In English, the word was first documented in 1751, and was given the definition "decorative design".
 This definition refers to decorative artwork of vine-leaves and tendrils used in books as a border around the edges of title pages and the start of chapters.
 In 1853, the word was used to describe a popular 19th century photographic style, where portraits had blurred edges.
 The definition of a vignette referring to a "literary sketch" was first recorded in 1880.
 The idea of the "literary sketch" was derived from the sketch in visual arts - a rough or unfinished drawing or painting, showing the main elements of an artwork.
 This reflects the characteristics of a vignette; brief and spontaneous, with a sense of immediacy.